sindresorhus/pify/readme.md

 Type: `boolean`<br>
 Default: `false`

 By default, the promisified function will only return the second argument from the callback, which works fine for most APIs.
 This option can be useful for modules like `request` that return multiple arguments.
 Turning this on will make it return an array of all arguments from the callback, excluding the error argument, instead of just the second argument.
+This also applies to rejections, where it returns an array of all the callback arguments, including the error.

 ```js
 const request = require('request');